rulewis/journey-optimizer.en/help/using/configuration/message-presets.md

     * The type of communications that will be sent with the preset (transactional or marketing messages),
     * The [subdomain](about-subdomain-delegation.md) to use to send the emails,
-    * The [IP pool](ip-pools.md) to link to the preset,
+    * The [IP pool](ip-pools.md) to associate with the preset,
-    * The header parameters to use for your emails sent using the preset.
+    * The header parameters to use for the emails sent using the preset.

     ![](../assets/preset-email.png)